covalon/covalon/README.md

     - Additionally, update the minimum compatibility the Foundry/PF2E version you're on.
 If Foundry broke things, change `minimum` on **line 10** to the Foundry version (`10 -> 11`).
 If PF2E broke things, change the `minimum` on **line 20** to the PF2E version (`4.0.0 -> 5.1.0`).
 If both of them broke things, change both.

+Time to upload everything!
+Open up **Github Desktop**.
+You should see it say something like `160+ changed files`.
+It's a lot, I know.

+- In the `Summary (required)` field, type in the version number you wrote into module.json, prepending it with a v, like so: `v2.0`

+- Due to the new Foundry format, it's much harder at a glance to see what content has changed.
+I like to use the `description` field to write my changelogs, and then copy and paste that when I do my release too.
+This is optional.

+- Hit the `Commit to main` button!

+- When that's done, hit the `Push origin` button.

+- And when *that's* done, it's time to hit the `View on Github` button.
+You should see, once it's loaded, next to the README.md and packs folder, the text you put in `summary` i.e. `v2.0`

+-